Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-AspNetMVC.md

 ```

 Another task is to construct a valid JSON message string and send it to the ``me/sendmail`` endpoint using an HTTP POST request.
-HTTP POST request.
 Since the email body is to be sent as an HTML document, the request sets the ``ContentType`` value of the email message to HTML, and encodes the content as JSON for the HTTP POST request.
 The UnifiedApiMessageModels.cs file contains the data or schema contracts between this app and the Office 365 unified API server.